Let's Scare Jessica to Death: Plot

-Jessica (Zohra Lampert) has been released from a mental institution to the care of her husband, Duncan (Barton Heyman), who has given up his job as string bassist for the New York Philharmonic and purchased a rundown farmhouse outside of the city.
-When Jessica, Duncan, and their hippie friend Woody (Kevin O'Connor) arrive, they are surprised to find a mysterious drifter, Emily (Mariclare Costello), already living there.
+Jessica has been released from a mental institution to the care of her husband, Duncan, who has given up his job as string bassist for the New York Philharmonic and purchased a rundown farmhouse outside of the city.
+When Jessica, Duncan, and their hippie friend Woody arrive, they are surprised to find a mysterious drifter, Emily, squatting in the home.
 When Emily offers to move on, Jessica invites her to dine with them and stay the night.

 The following day, Jessica, seeing how attracted Woody is to Emily, asks Duncan to invite her to stay indefinitely.
-Jessica begins hearing voices and sees a mysterious young blonde woman (Gretchen Corbett) looking at her from a distance before disappearing.
+Jessica begins hearing voices and sees a mysterious young blonde woman looking at her from a distance before disappearing.
 Later, Jessica is grabbed by someone under the water in the cove while she is swimming.
 Jessica is afraid to talk about these things with Duncan or Woody, for fear that they will think she is relapsing.
-She also becomes aware that Duncan seems to be attracted to Emily, and that the men in the nearby town, all of whom are bandaged in some way, are hostile towards them.
+She also becomes aware that Duncan seems to be attracted to Emily, and that the men in the nearby town, all of whom are bandaged in some way, are hostile toward them.

 Duncan and Jessica decide to sell antiques found in the house at a local shop, one of which is a silver-framed portrait of the house's former owners, the Bishop family—father, mother, and daughter Abigail.
-The antique dealer, Sam Dorker (Alan Manson), tells them the story of how Abigail drowned in 1880 just before her wedding day.
+The antiques dealer, Sam Dorker, tells them the story of how Abigail drowned in 1880 just before her wedding day.
 Legend claims that she is still alive, roving the island as a vampire.
 Jessica finds the story fascinating, but Duncan, afraid that hearing about such things will upset his wife, cuts Dorker short.
 Later, as Jessica prepares to make a headstone rubbing on Abigail Bishop's grave, she notices the blonde woman beckoning her to follow.
 The woman leads Jessica to a cliff, at the bottom of which lies Dorker's bloodied body.
 By the time Jessica finds Duncan, however, the body is gone.
 Jessica and Duncan spot the woman standing on the cliff above them, causing Duncan to give chase.
 When the woman is caught and questioned by the couple, she remains silent and quickly flees when Emily approaches.